Cognitive Hypnotherapy in West London

 Chronic pain and anxiety are influenced by how the nervous system interprets signals of safety and threat.
 When protective responses become overactive, symptoms can persist even when danger has passed.

-Cognitive Hypnotherapy helps update these protective patterns, supporting greater flexibility and responsiveness within the nervous system.
+Cognitive Hypnotherapy helps update these protective patterns, which then bring greater flexibility and responsiveness to the nervous system.

 Why is working with the subconscious important in therapy?